All Episodes

 unidentified

-And you know, they say we don't reach out to the other side, we don't reach out to conservatives or republicans, but we're in an echo chamber.
+And you know, they say we don't reach out to the other side.

-Aren't you the ones who said no more big government?
+Well, let me say to every Republican and conservative watching, aren't you the ones who said no more big government?

-No tyranny in America.
+No tyranny in America?

 Ooh.

-Defending masked federal agents in unmarked cars, bundling people off of the streets, including American citizens, and disappearing them.
+So if you believe that, what are you doing defending masked federal agents in unmarked cars, bundling people off of the streets, including American citizens, and disappearing them?

 tate brown

-Um Medi Hassan is Indian.
+Mehdi Hassan is Indian.

-Uh he says it himself.
+He says it himself.

-Um that's neither here nor there.
+That's neither here nor there.

 tate brown

-Well, so earlier in the show, we were, and you've probably seen this clip, we were discussing um this clip of this lady.
+Well, so earlier in the show, we were, and you've probably seen this clip, we were discussing this clip of this lady.

 I'll say she's kind of gravity challenged, I think would be a gratuitous explanation for her situation.